lhatpku/robo-advisor/README.md

 - ✅ **Fund Analyzer**: Fund data retrieval and analysis
 - ✅ **Rebalancer**: Tax-aware rebalancing logic
 - ✅ **User Flows**: Complete end-to-end workflows from risk assessment to trading

-**Note**: Tests may show Unicode encoding warnings on Windows - this is a display issue and doesn't affect functionality.

 ---